feroult/traffic-flow/README.md

 __Visualizer__

-1) Serve the folder `visualizar` using any webserver.
+1) Serve the folder `visualizer` using any webserver.
 2) Open it in your browser.

 ### Contents